-East Brainerd Mall is a 191,459 square foot grocery-anchored retail centre located at 417 8th Avenue Northeast, Brainerd, Minnesota.
+East Brainerd Mall is a 191,459 square foot grocery-anchored shopping centre located at 417 - 8th Avenue Northeast, Brainerd, Minnesota.
 Originally built in 1967 and remodelled in 2009, the centre is situated on 18.1 acres of land two hours north of Minneapolis in the Brainerd Lakes region.
-East Brainerd Mall is 96% occupied and is anchored by Cub Foods, which is the dominant grocery store in the state of Minnesota, and Ascensus.
+East Brainerd Mall is 63.7% occupied and is anchored by Cub Foods, which is the dominant grocery store in the state of Minnesota.

-Phalen Retail Centre
+Phalen Retail Center

-Phalen Retail Centre is a 73,678 square foot grocery-anchored retail centre located at 1157 Clarence Street, Saint Paul, Minnesota.
+Phalen Retail Center is a 73,678 square foot grocery-anchored shopping centre located at 1157 Clarence Street, Saint Paul, Minnesota.
 Built in 2008, the centre is situated on 6.6 acres of land in St. Paul, Minnesota.
-Phalen Retail Centre is 94% occupied and is anchored by Cub Foods.
+Phalen Retail Center is 97.8% occupied and is anchored by Cub Foods.